 With 57 elevators and 8 escalators, this sprawling skyscraper is synonymous with Dubai.
 The tallest building in the world, the Burj Khalifa is a testament to exquisite architecture that is influenced by the Islamic architecture of the region.
 The observation deck on the 124th floor offers spell-binding views of the entire city.
-The fountain inside the building is illuminated by 6,600 lights and is the world’s second-largest constructed fountain.
+Additionally, the fountain inside the building is illuminated by 6,600 lights and is the world’s second-largest constructed fountain.
 It’s best if you buy your tickets in advance because Burj Khalifa is one of the most frequently visited destinations in Dubai.

 The Palm Jumeirah is an artificial island in the shape of a palm tree and is one of the most popular tourist destinations in Dubai.
 Palm Jebel Ali is another artificial island that completes the set of ‘Palm Islands.’
 If you want to get the best views of these islands, head to an observation deck at one of Dubai’s many skyscrapers.
 You can reach Palm Jumeirah via a speedboat and explore the major attractions around it.
-There are elegant beach clubs and bars which make nightlife at the island an unforgettable experience.
+Also, there are elegant beach clubs and bars which make nightlife on the island an unforgettable experience.

 Built in 1787, the Dubai Museum is the oldest building in the Emirate.
 It is situated in the Al-Fahidi Fort and was restored in the year 1971 by the ruler of Dubai and then extensively renovated in 1995.
-An architectural marvel, this site is an ode to the city’s heritage.
+An architectural marvel, this site is also an ode to the city’s heritage.
 The museum presents the traditional way of life in the Emirate of Dubai while also showcasing fascinating old maps of the Emirates and Dubai explaining the giant expansion of the region after the oil boom.

 5. Saeed Al Maktoum House

 6. Dubai Creek

 7. Dubai Aquarium And Underwater Zoo

-The Dubai Aquarium and Underwater Zoo is located on the ground floor of Dubai Mall.
+The Dubai Aquarium and Underwater Zoo are located on the ground floor of Dubai Mall.
 A wonderful place to visit, it inhabits 33,000 types of marine life within 10 million litres of water.
 The underwater zoo occupies the level above the tank and displays a plethora of underwater life that you’ve never seen before.
 Aside from these two sections, there is also the VR zoo that offers thrilling wildlife adventures via realistically created virtual tours.